madkins23/go-slog/verify/README.md

   Sets an integer level for showing any `test.Debugf()` statements in the code.
 * `-useWarnings`
   Activates the warning system (see [**Warnings**](#warnings)) below.
-  Without this flag the tests fail on errors in the usual manner.
+  As of 2024-08-13 this flag is set to `true` by default so that all tests succeed and warnings are presented in the `go test` output.
-  When this flag is present tests succeed and warnings are presented in the `go test` output.
+  When set to `false` the tests fail on errors in the usual manner.

 ## Creators